• Skip to primary navigation

 • Cook vegetables: Add the remaining oil to the pot and lower the heat to medium.
 Add the onions and cook for about 3 minutes until softer.
 Stir often.
 Add the garlic, carrot, and celery and cook for another 5 minutes.

-• Add the sugar, tomato paste, and dried thyme, stir very well for about 1 minute.
+• Add the sugar, tomato paste, and dried thyme, and stir very well for about 1 minute.
 Pour in the Guinness and deglaze the bottom of the pot, scraping up the brown bits on the bottom.

 • Return the beef and its juices to the pot.
 Add the bay leaves and enough beef broth just to cover the meat.

-• Thicken: If the sauce is too thick after 2 ¼ hours, remove the lid and continue cooking the stew until the sauce has thickened as much as you like it.
+• Thicken: If the sauce is too thick after 2 ยผ hours, remove the lid and continue cooking the stew until the sauce has thickened as much as you like it.
+Adjust the taste with salt and pepper.

 Notes